alecstem/REUWebsite/view_project.md

 Ranging) scans from aircraft, where cavities may be present underneath the surface layer.
 Simulations show the validity of this method.

+_Results:_ As shown in the tables under the heading [Demonstration/Results](/demonstration.md) bewlow show...

 ## Software and Equipment Used

 | Software/Equipment  | Reasoning |